xarantolus/filtrite/README.md

 1. Fork this repository
 2. Enable GitHub Actions in the settings of your forked repository
 3. Choose a name for the list, e.g. `example-list`
-4. Create a file `lists/example-list.txt` that contains all URLs.
+4. Create a file `lists/example-list.txt` (aka in the `lists` directory) that contains all URLs.
 It should look like this:
 ```
 # Comments and empty lines are allowed
 # List one URL per line: